ajcrites/team-stanton/_posts/2015-01-30-android-pickers.markdown

 ## I want a picker now, though!

-The Android SDK includes classes which extend from the [`AlertDialog`](http://developer.android.com/reference/android/app/AlertDialog.html) class, which give us immediate access to a time or date picker in a dialog, and a simple event listener for when the date/time is set.
+The Android SDK includes classes which extend from the [`AlertDialog`](http://developer.android.com/reference/android/app/AlertDialog.html) class, which give us immediate access to a time or date picker in a dialog and a simple event listener for when the date/time is set.

 # Time